 Because the other two options are time-consuming, we would suggest that you use DoNotPay to send a letter.
 If you want to do it that way, these are the steps you should follow:

-- Enter the DoNotPay app either through your web browser
+- Enter the DoNotPay app either through your

 - Select the ‘Corona Relief’ option